azureossd/azureossd.github.io/_posts/2023-09-20-Deploying-Drupal-Applications-AppServiceLinux-Using-AppCache.md

 Will be using the Drupal 'Unami' demo connected to an [Azure Database for MySQL](https://learn.microsoft.com/en-us/azure/mysql/flexible-server/overview)

-Here is my repo that containers the code for this demo and all the sample config files: https://github.com/kedsouza/Umami-Demo
+Here is my repo that containers the code for this demo and all the sample config files: [kedsouza - Umami-Demo](https://github.com/kedsouza/Umami-Demo)

 ![Drupal Profile](/media/2023/09/appcache-drupal-1.png)